Belarus brings some migrants at Polish border in from cold

 The migrants, mostly from the Middle East, have been stuck at the border since Nov.
 8. Most are fleeing conflict or despair at home and want to reach Germany or other western European countries.

 The West has accused Belarus President Alexander Lukashenko of using the migrants as pawns to destabilize the 27-nation bloc in retaliation for its sanctions on his authoritarian regime.
-Belarus denies orchestrating the crisis, which has seen migrants trying to cross the borders into Poland, Lithuania and Latvia since summer.
+Belarus denies orchestrating the crisis, which has seen migrants entering the country since summer and then trying to cross the borders into Poland, Lithuania and Latvia.

 On Wednesday, Poland’s Border Guard tweeted a video showing migrants with bags and backpacks being directed by Belarus forces away from the camp near the Kuznica border crossing, and Polish Deputy Interior Minister Maciej Wasik said he had received information that they were leaving on buses.

-The Belarusian state news agency Belta reported that migrants were moved to a heated logistics center about 500 meters (yards) from the border near Bruzgi, giving them the chance to rest indoors after many days in tents.
+The Belarus state news agency Belta reported that migrants were moved to a heated, warehouse-like building about 500 meters (yards) from the border near Bruzgi, giving them the chance to rest indoors after many days in tents.

 One of them, an Iraqi Kurd named Miran Ali, took video inside the warehouse and said Belarusian authorities said they wouldn't be forced to return home, causing the migrants to chant in gratitude, “Belarus!
 Belarus!
 Belarus!”